 We believe our support for your SIU experience should begin immediately.

-New Student Orientation (NSO) is a one-day program for new SIU students and their families and supporters.
+New Student Orientation (NSO) is a one-day program for incoming SIU students and their support system.
 After NSO, you'll know what to expect on your first day of classes.
-NSO will make sure you are ready to make the most of your time when you first arrive on campus and throughout your academic career.
+The program will make sure you are ready to make the most of your time when you first arrive on campus and throughout your academic career.

-We've been doing this awhile, and we've discovered that students who attend NSO often have higher first semester GPAs and a deeper connection to campus.
-That’s why attendance at NSO is required for all new freshmen.
+We've been doing this a while and discovered that students who attend New Student Orientation often have higher first semester GPAs and a deeper connection to campus.
+As a result, attendance is required for all new freshmen.

 What's so great about NSO?
 We remove the "oops, I forgot" and the "I wish I had known" factors by helping you take care of all the details for your first day as a student.
 We will also introduce you to some of the resources that will help you take your best and make it better.